These rules apply to each participating group/production team.

 The 48 Hour Film Project Organizers may add to or amend these rules at any time prior to the beginning of the Official Time Period.

 Below are the Filmmaking Rules.
 Be sure to also read the official Competition Rules.

-The 48 Hour Film Project (48HFP) will occur in the Jacksonville, FL area on the weekend of April 29 - May 1, 2022.
+The 48 Hour Film Project (48HFP) will occur in the Jacksonville, FL area on the weekend of Dates To Be Determined.